tr-igem/esmuflily/docs/internals-metadata.md

 *   Create a new metadata table from `ekm:font-name`, `ekm:font-version`,
     `ekmd:defaults`, and `ekmd:glyphs`.
     Save the table in the file "EKMD_DIR/metadata-FNAME.scm".
-    EKMD_DIR is the same as for "metadata-default.scm".
+    EKMD_DIR is the same as for "metadata-template.scm".